guslora/portfolio/public/posts/cloud-journey.md

 ---
 title: "Cloud Journey"
-date: "2025-04-14"
+date: "2025-04-01"
-tags: ["Cloud", "Strategy"]
+tags: ["Cloud", "Tech"]
 ---

-This post explores the evolution of cloud infrastructure and how I transitioned from traditional IT environments into modern Azure-based deployments.
-I reflect on architectural patterns, cost strategies, and scalability.
+Reflections on transitioning from traditional IT to Azure.